 The speed where the water wavelength equals the hull length is sometimes called the hull speed.
 The hull speed, described by Froude in 1868, is a rule of thumb describing the approximate maximum efficient speed for a so-called displacement hull.
 Since racing canoes and kayaks are (at worst) semi-displacement hulls, this hull speed is not a speed limit, but rather an indication of when wave drag begins to dominate the total drag on the hull.
 A C-1 can be paddled well beyond 6.7 mph; it just takes a fair amount of fitness to maintain that speed.
 We can characterize this drag effect using a non-dimensional ratio called the Froude Number.
 The Froude Number Fr is the ratio of hull speed V to the phase speed cp (which, in the deep water case, corresponds to λ = L):

 As a rule of thumb, the higher the Froude Number, the greater the wave resistance because of the increasing amount of energy transferred into the divergent waves.
-The case depicted in Figure 3(c) corresponds to Fr = 1.
-When Fr > 1 you’re paddling faster than the phase speed, e.g. faster than the water “wants” to go per the phase speed equation, hence the increase in overall drag force.
+The case depicted in Fig. 3(c) corresponds to Fr = 1.
+When Fr > 1 you’re paddling faster than the phase speed, e.g. faster than the water “wants” to go per Equation (2), hence the increase in overall drag force.

 where m is the mass of water.
 Since energy must be conserved, the kinetic energy at location 1 with water speed v1 must equal this “incoming” energy.
 However, since v1 is less then V0, and energy is conserved, this decrease in kinetic energy at location 1 must be augmented by an increase in potential energy there.
 Potential energy can be thought of as stored energy.
 When you throw a ball into the air, the instant it leaves your hand it has a certain amount of kinetic energy.
 As it rises above you the ball slows, until its vertical speed equals zero.
-At this precise moment the baseball has only potential energy, which exactly equals the amount of kinetic energy you gave it the moment it left your hand, all because of energy conservation.
+At this precise moment the baseball has only potential energy, which exactly equals the amount of kinetic energy you gave it the moment it left your hand (because of energy conservation).
 As the ball falls to earth its potential energy is converted back into kinetic energy, and the ball picks up speed.
-It will return to your hand at the same speed as when you initially threw it; when it lands it will have the same amount of kinetic energy as when you threw it as well because… energy is conserved.
+It will return to your hand at the same speed it had when you initially threw it; when it lands it will have the same amount of kinetic energy as when you threw it because… energy is conserved.